About steven

 Qualified plans and IRAs – Make sure to max-out on your 401(k) and other plans and make an IRA contribution if you can.

-Before you finish, check withholdings and estimates paid – Especially if you increase income in 2024, review your total paid to the IRS and state via withholdings and estimates to be sure that you meet the safe harbor rules.
+Before you finish, check withholdings and estimates paid – Especially if you increase income in 2025, review your total paid to the IRS and state via withholdings and estimates to be sure that you meet the safe harbor rules.
 If not, you could owe interest for under-withholding.

-And remember your estate plan review – While you review your taxes, review your estate plan as well.
-The federal gift and estate tax credit rises to almost $14 million for 2025, and may go up further.
-However, if the TCJA changes are not made permanent, it could fall back to approximately $7 million in 2026.
-As noted above, the annual gift tax exclusion will increase to $19,000 next year.
+While you review your taxes, review your estate plan as well.
+The federal gift and estate tax credit rises to $15 million for 2026, and may go up further.
+As noted above, the annual gift tax exclusion will remains at $19,000 next year.

 If you have excess wealth, you may want to gift while you can, especially if you want to use certain trusts, like a GRAT or QPRT.
-If you are well below the credit level, you may want to focus on the step up in basis rather than estate tax avoidance.
+However, if you are well below the credit level, you may want to focus on the step up in basis rather than estate tax avoidance.
 See our post on using the step up in basis.
 And for more on estate planning updates, see our estate planning checkup post

 • If you do review your estate plan documents, also review beneficiary designations and asset ownership to make sure everything is current and flows correctly to trusts, etc. See our post on asset ownership for more.

-• For Massachusetts residents, the exemption is now $2 million (as of January 1, 2023).
+• Step up – for Massachusetts residents, the exemption is now $2 million (as of January 1, 2023).
 This may affect your portability planning on income and estate taxes in an estate – see our post on using the step up in basis for planning ideas.

 Summary

-As you review your 2024-2025 tax planning, consider the impact of future tax changes: will future income be taxed at a lower rate, will future deductions be lost, etc.?
-Then follow through on the details.
+As you review your 2025-2026 tax planning, consider the impact of the tax changes, then follow through on the details.
+Let us know if you have any questions.

 Good luck and best wishes for happy and healthy holidays!